Execution of Tong Ching Man: Trial

+The trial of Tong and Lam for trafficking a capital amount of narcotics began on 12 August 1993 at the High Court of Singapore.
+Although the authorities had directed both face a joint trial, Defence lawyers for Lam argued that they should have separate trials, due to the disparity in weight and purity of the heroin he was charged with smuggling compared to Tong (who was caught with the equivalent of almost a quarter of a kilogram more than Lam).
+However, the trial judge dismissed the application and ruled that both defendants should be tried jointly as originally planned.

-On 12 August 1993, the Deputy Public Prosecutor Palaniappan Sundararaj outlined how Tong had 1.67 kg and Lam had 1.46 kg of pure heroin respectively when they were searched by officials at Changi Airport.
-Lam's defence was he was asked to carry blocks of tranquillizers to Belgium in order to avoid paying custom duties, and would be paid a fee of HK$15,000 for doing so.
+Deputy Public Prosecutor Palaniappan Sundararaj thereafter outlined how Tong had 1.67 kg and Lam had 1.46 kg of pure heroin respectively in their possession when they were searched by officials at Changi Airport.
+Lam's defence was he was asked to carry blocks of tranquillizers to Belgium by a man named "Ah Keung" in order to avoid paying custom duties then sell on the grey market, and would be paid a fee of HK$15,000 for doing so.
+After receiving the vest with the sown-in packages from Ah Keung, he was instructed to take a taxi to the airport where another person would be waiting for him, and that's where he met Tong for the first time.
 He did not realize the flight had a stop over in Singapore, therefore there was no intent to actually import it.

-Despite Lam testifying that he first met her at Kai Tak airport just before they flew out, Tong stated that he was in fact her boyfriend, and in October 1988 he invited her to go on holiday with him to Belgium.
+Despite Lam testifying that he first met her at Kai Tak airport just before they flew out, Tong stated that he was in fact her boyfriend.
+They had been in a relationship since July 1988, and in late October 1988 he invited her to go on holiday with him to Belgium.
+Lam told her he would make all the arrangements and pay all the expenses, she only needed to give him her newly issued passport and bring winter clothing.
 At the airport in Hong Kong, he gave her a vest to put on, telling her the contents were not dangerous and they were only trying to evade taxes and import duties.
+Tong testified that Lam also gave her US$1,000 in cash as spending money for when they arrived in Belgium.
+Regarding the drugs she was caught with, Tong claimed to have never even seen heroin before, and when asked to clarify how traces of opioids were found in a urine sample she gave shortly after her arrest, she explained that she was prescribed a cough medicine in Hong Kong that may have contained codeine.